mx-psi/tfg/text/CompSci/01-quipper.md

 # The Deutsch-Jozsa algorithm

 The Deutsch-Jozsa algorithm is one of the first quantum algorithms that provide some quantum speedup in the query complexity model.
-It was first proposed in 1992 as a generalization of a previous algorithm that solves a special case [@CleveQuantumAlgorithmsRevisited1998].
+It was first proposed in 1992 [@CleveQuantumAlgorithmsRevisited1998].
-It will serve as a first approximation to a concrete algorithm.
+It will serve as a first approximation to a concrete algorithm, although it is of little practical value.

 The problem it solves is as follows